epfl-lasa/pyGrasp/README.md

 python scripts/example_learning_geometry.py  # Run an example of a robot learning its links geometry and displays results python scripts/example_extended_fk.py        # Run an example of the forward kinematics to an arbitrary point on the robot
 ```

+### Developpement, issues and bugs:

+## Issues and improvements
+- [ ] RS more precise through heavier computations
+- [x] Fix issue with os not propagating correctly
+- [ ] Find an efficient way to get GUI feedback from ssh connection with pyglet
+- [x] RS seems unlikely with allegro... pinpoint why (Done, fixed bug regarding fixed links in rs)
+  - link_11.0_tip
+  - link_7.0_tip
+  - link_3.0_tip
+  - link_15.0_tip
+- [ ] Add iCub geometry
+- [ ] Extend framework for as many links as we want
+- [ ] Handle redundant code in geometry propagation
+- [ ] Figure out how to integrate contact directionnality in OS's